wyfo/apischema/docs/data_model.md

 Because the library aims to bring the minimum boilerplate, it's build on the top of standard library.
 [Dataclasses](https://docs.python.org/3/library/dataclasses.html) are thus the core structure of the data model.

 Dataclasses bring the possibility of field customization, with more than just a default value.
-In addition to the common parameters of [`dataclasses.field`](https://docs.python.org/3/library/dataclasses.html#dataclasses.field), customization is done with `metadata` parameter.
+In addition to the common parameters of [`dataclasses.field`](https://docs.python.org/3/library/dataclasses.html#dataclasses.field), customization is done with `metadata` parameter; metadata can also be passed using PEP 593 `typing.Annotated`.

 With some teasing of features presented later:

 ```python
 {!field_metadata.py!}
 ```

 !!! note
     Field's metadata are just an ordinary `dict`; *apischema* provides some functions to enrich these metadata with it's own keys (`alias("foo_bar)` is roughly equivalent to `{"_apischema_alias": "foo_bar"}) and use them when the time comes, but metadata are not reserved to *apischema* and other keys can be added.

-    Because [PEP 584](https://www.python.org/dev/peps/pep-0584/) is painfully missing before Python 3.9, *apischema* metadata use their own subclass of `dict` just to add `|` operator for convenience.
+    Because [PEP 584](https://www.python.org/dev/peps/pep-0584/) is painfully missing before Python 3.9, *apischema* metadata use their own subclass of `dict` just to add `|` operator for convenience in all Python versions.

 Dataclasses `__post_init__` and `field(init=False)` are fully supported.
 Implication of this feature usage is documented in the relative sections.